angelasoler/blog_api/README.md

 # Ruby On Rails API

-Project for study API exposing possibilities in Ruby On Rails.
+Project to study API exposing possibilities with Ruby On Rails.

-This Blog Api allows you to manage blog posts(create, edit, updated and list posts) and users authentication and authorization by token.
+This Blog Api is meant to allows you to manage blog posts(create, edit, updated and list posts) and also users authentication and authorization by token, from your SPA(Single Page Application).

 Still in progress, soon comes more...